athul/waka-readme/README.md

         with:
           WAKATIME_API_KEY: ${{ secrets.WAKATIME_API_KEY }}
           GH_TOKEN: ${{ secrets.GH_TOKEN }}
-          USERNAME: <username> # optional, it will automatically use the username of the owner of the repository who's executing the workflow.
+          REPOSITORY: <username/username> # optional, By default, it will automatically use the repository who's executing the workflow.
 ```

 ## Tests